jmccann/chef-drone/README.md

 Include `recipe[drone::default]` in your run list.

-### drone::reverse_proxy
-Fronts drone server with a reverse_proxy using nginx for HTTPS.

-Include `recipe[drone::reverse_proxy]` in your run list.

-### drone::worker
-Installs and sets up the drone worker.
-For use with Drone <= 0.4

-Basically installs docker and exposes the socket over TCP for the Drone server to send builds to.

-Include `recipe[drone::worker]` in your run list.

 ### drone::agent
 Installs and sets up the drone agent.
 For use with Drone >= 0.5